 Adelaide Bowerbird Bazaar

-A market to give Adelaide designer/makers a stage to show their
+A market to give Adelaide designer/makers a stage to show their work locally

 The void of a quality design market in Adelaide has been filled by the initiative of South Australian creatives Rebekah Cicero and Jane Barwick.